-As well as providing access to training and qualifications, we want you to have fun and feel that your contribution to SISI is appreciated and valued by us.
+As well as providing access to training and qualifications, we want you to have fun and know that your contribution to the project is valued.

 We will acknowledge the hard work of our volunteers, say thank you and show our appreciation for a job well done.
-We'll do this by holding social events e.g. BBQ's or site visits each year to celebrate our achievements, you will get the opportunity to attend and meet other volunteers and supporters of our work.
+To do this we may hold social events or site visits to celebrate our joint achievements - you will get the opportunity to attend and meet other volunteers and supporters of our work.

 We will use our newsletter, website, social media and press to acknowledge and highlight the work of our volunteers.
-You can help feed into this by writing a short article or giving a quote on how you've found your volunteering experience or enjoyed a specific activity.
+You can help feed into this by writing a short article or giving a quote on how you have found your volunteering experience or enjoyed a specific activity.

-Volunteering can enhance your CV and employability, if you'd like a summary of your volunteer record we'd be happy to provide this for you.
+Volunteering can enhance your CV and employability.
+If you would like a summary of your volunteering, we would be happy to provide this.
 Based on your voluntary work, you may also request a reference, which should be done through your local contact.